wineslab/boston_twin/README.md

 1. `python>=3.8`
 2. `geopandas`
 3. `open3d`
-and the corresponding dependencies.
+and the corresponding dependencies.\
-We provide a yaml file for reference (`requirements.yaml`) to create a python/conda/pip virtual environment.
+We provide a requirement file for pip (`requirements.txt`) and conda (`environment.yaml`) to create a python virtual environment with all the dependencies.
 Additionally, we provide a DOCKERFILE to generate a container with all the required libraries.
 This is the preferred method.

 ## Quickstart
 1. Clone this repo